christiaaannv/RetroGame/Test Programs/Test/README.txt

       on the key press, the is a different behaviour

-Test 9:    Customer Large Animation
+Test 9:    Custom Large Animation

 Test 10:    interrupts ...DABIN YOU DID this one explain it please

-Test 11:    Customer Char with animation
+Test 11:    Custom Char with animation